Aigerim-Zh/Movies-ETL/README.md

 ### Extract
 The data was extracted from two sources:
 - **Scarped Wikipedia movie data** stored as a JSON file.
 The file contains movie information between 1990 and 2018 such as but not limited to, movie titles and languages, budget and box office returns, cast and crew, production and distribution.
 The dataset has 7,311 records.
 - **Kaggle MovieLens ratings dataset** with over 20 million reviews and **Kaggle metadata** containing details about the movies for which the reviews were given.
 Both datasets come in CSV formats.
+- The raw data could not be uploaded to this repository due to its large size.

 ### Transform
 Cleaning of data was done using Pandas and Python RegEx module.
 Wikipedia does not have strict data presentation standards, so a lot of cleaning needs to be done.
 Kaggle metadata and rating data also require cleaning and transformations.
 We need to organize and merge data in a structured format before we can send it to SQL.